Rules

 Take a look at the checkpoints section for specific requirements of each checkpoint!

-• +5 points for autonomous completion
+- +5 points for autonomous completion (going through line and color sensor challenges autonomously)

-Section 3: Dodge the Lasers
+Section 3: Tap-Out

-Final winner will be chosen by averaging individual team scores across the 6 rounds and choosing the top 3.
+Final winner will be chosen by averaging individual team scores across the rounds and choosing the top 3.